FabianoBusca/Data-Visualization-in-Python-in-IDE-course/introduction_and_setup/setting_up_the_project_environment/overwiev_of_the_libraries/task.md

 3. **Verify Installation**
    - After installing, open `main.py` and run the code to check that Seaborn was installed correctly.

-## Next Steps
-Once you have confirmed the libraries are installed, proceed to Lesson 1.2, where we’ll load and explore the dataset.

 ---